NoriSte/reactjsday-2019-testing-course/book/jest-101/testing-async-code.md

 Ran all test suites.
 ```

-ths built-in matcher modifier `resolves` is also available to make promises assetion a bit nicer
+the built-in matcher modifier `resolves` is also available to make promises assertion a bit nicer

 ```js
 test("using promises in jest", () => {